-There are a myriad of associated symptoms and signs, which may be unilateral or bilateral and have a variable presence 1-3,6:
+There is a host of associated symptoms and signs, which may be unilateral or bilateral and have a variable presence 1-3,6,10:

 There is a long list of conditions that can cause cauda equina syndrome (some of these are very rare) 1-3:

-- epidural haematoma (may also be spontaneous, post-operative, post-procedural or post-manipulation)
+epidural hematoma (may also be spontaneous, post-operative, post-procedural or post-manipulation)